How to Get Into USC: Acceptance Rate and Strategies

 Let’s begin with an examination of the most recent admissions data.

-This institution did not used to offer any type of Early Action or Early Decision option.
+This institution does not offer an Early Decision option.
 However, the university did add an EA option this cycle for students applying to most majors.

-USC Admissions – SAT, ACT, and Class Rank
+USC SAT scores, ACT scores, and Class Rank

 Who Actually Gets Into USC?